enigmaneering/hello-world/enigma0/evolution5/E0S0 - Parselcode.md

 While that may appear _benign,_ let's consider the implications:

     0. A new type named "CustomTuple" has been introduced
-    1. You still have to explicitly call each component to address it on a separate line
+    1. Multiple field access is still a multi-line operation
-    2. The "Detail()" method must exist to access the Tuple type
+    2. The "Detail()" method must exist to populate the Tuple type
-    3. Every ad-hoc "tuple" you make needs a self-descriptive name and must be maintained

-_But there's a better way!_
+    3. Everyone else must reference CustomTuple forever

+Out of a desire not to expose the entire `Window` type, a descriptive structure is borne.

+_Instead, what if you could just ask for "X" and "Y" from **any** object?_

+We begin a three-part process:

+### 0 - swizzle

     var w *Window
     ...